shehzadfalcon/plasma-chrome-extension/README.md

 ### From Chrome Web Store

-1. Visit the GoPDF extension page on the Chrome Web Store
+1. Visit the PDFWizard extension page on the Chrome Web Store
 2. Click "Add to Chrome"
 3. Follow the onboarding instructions